laberning/openrowingmonitor/docs/Engine_Validation.md

 # A validation and improvement of the OpenRowingMonitor physics engine

 <!-- markdownlint-disable no-inline-html -->
-The primary goal of this validation is to validate the physics engine of OpenRowingMonitor: are the results produced by OpenRowingMonitor reliable?
+Our primary goal is to validate the physics engine of OpenRowingMonitor: are the results produced by OpenRowingMonitor reliable and accurate?
 Although OpenRowingMonitor is built upon a tested theoretical model [[1]](#1),[[2]](#2),[[3]](#3),[[4]](#4), some open questions remain.
 For example, the formula used for power calculations [[1]](#1),[[2]](#2).
 In this article, we compare OpenRowingMonitor against the golden standard in indoor Rowing: the Concept2 RowErg's PM5.
 We consider the physics model of OpenRowingMonitor valid when it produces results very similar to the Concept2 PM5.

-Please note that we don't strive to reverse engineer the PM5, we want OpenRowingMonitor to be as reliable and deliver similar results as the PM5.
+Please note that we don't strive to reverse engineer the PM5, we only want OpenRowingMonitor to be as reliable and deliver similar results as the PM5.
 Although the physics behind rowing monitors are well-known and even well-described [[1]](#1),[[2]](#2), what distinguishes one monitor from another is how well and robust they are implemented.
 Our experience in implementing OpenRowingMonitor is that this involves a lot of trade-offs between robustness of the metrics (preventing unexpected changes due to measurement errors) and accuracy/reactiveness of these same metrics.
-We are not aiming to reconstruct the internal mechanisms Concept2 implemented to get to an acceptable trade-off, but do want the same robustness of results.
+We are not aiming to reconstruct the internal mechanisms Concept2 implemented to get to their acceptable trade-off, but do aim for the same accuracy and robustness of results.
 What we do in this validation, is to detect and explain why metrics are deviating between OpenRowingMonitor and the PM5, as these deviations might indicate an issue in OpenRowingMonitor's physics engine.

 ## Set-up of test environment

-We aim for a side-by-side test: comparing the results on both monitors for the same row.
+Our main approach is a series of side-by-side tests: comparing the results on both monitors for the same row.
 To realistically compare the two monitors, without introducing any measurement errors, we split the signal from the Concept2 RowErg's internal sensor and feed it to the two monitors simultanously.
 This approach will exclude any measurement errors by misaligned sensors, etc..

 ### Concept2's signal

 The Concept2 produces a 15V signal [[6]](#6), which alternates between 0V and 15V [[7]](#7).
-This signal is produced by a 12-pole magnet [[8]](#8) which rotates with the flywheel, also doubling as a generator for the PM5.
+This signal is produced by a 12-pole magnet [[8]](#8) which are attached to the flywheel, also doubling as a generator for the PM5.
 Although [[7]](#7) suggests a sinoid signal, another interpretation is that this a full-wave recified signal [[9]](#9).
-This later makes more sense given the polarity which doesn't reverse, which would be expected given the construction of the magnets and generator.
+This later makes more sense given the lack of reversal of the polarity, which would be expected given the construction of the magnets and generator.
 To evade any dependencies on this assumption, we explicitly choose to measure on the upper part of the signal, removing any dependency on the behaviour on the lower part of the signal.

 The shortest impulses measured on a scope are 15-16 pulses per 100 msec, when the rower rows 1:13/500m [[10]](#10), which implies an average time between impulses of 6.25ms, or a frequency 160Hz.